Questions - Answers & Factory Tour Video

 FDA 21 CFR 117

-FDA 21 CFR 111 does not specifically require importers and raw material suppliers to test raw materials.
+FDA 21 CFR 117 does not specifically require importers and raw material suppliers to test raw materials.
+This regulation is broader than CFR 111 which is specific to dietary supplement manufacturing.

 Hundreds of raw materials, including popular items like turmeric, are increasingly being sold by the pound directly to consumers without adequate testing, posing significant health risks.
-If you are a brand owner, MAKE SURE YOUR MANUFACTURER DOES NOT USE THOSE!!!
-They are not tested, and could contain lead either naturally in the soil or added to enhance the color of turmeric.
+They are not tested and could contain lead either naturally in the soil or added to enhance the color of turmeric.

 • 100% of all lots of botanicals should be tested for ID on HPTLC